-The EIS should describe the possible contamination of land from aspects of the proposals including waste, reject product, acid generation from exposed sulfidic material and spills at chemical and fuel storage areas.
+The EIS should describe the possible contamination of land from aspects of the proposals including waste, reject product, the storage and use of process water e.g. dust suppression and in process plants, and spills at chemical and fuel storage areas.

 The means of preventing land contamination should be addressed.
 Methods proposed for preventing, recording, containing and remediating any contaminated land should be outlined.
-Intentions should be stated concerning the classification (in terms of the Queensland Contaminated Land Register) of land contamination on the land, processing plant site and product storage areas after proposal completion.
+Intentions should be stated concerning the classification (in terms of the Queensland contaminated land register) of land contamination on the land, processing plant site and product storage areas after proposal completion.

-A preliminary site investigation (PSI) of the site consistent with DERM's Draft guidelines for the assessment and management of contaminated land in Queensland should be undertaken to determine background contamination levels.
+A preliminary site investigation (PSI) of the site consistent with DERM's Draft Guidelines for the Assessment and Management of Contaminated Land in Queensland should be undertaken to determine background contamination levels.
 The results of the PSI should be summarised in the EIS and provided in detail in an appendix.

-If the results of the preliminary site investigation indicate potential or actual contamination, a detailed site investigation progressively managed in accordance with the stages outlined in Appendix 5 of the Draft guidelines for the assessment and management of contaminated land in Queensland should be undertaken.
+If the results of the preliminary site investigation indicate potential or actual contamination, a detailed site investigation progressively managed in accordance with the stages outlined in Appendix 5 of the Draft Guidelines for the Assessment and Management of Contaminated Land in Queensland should be undertaken.